-If we try to understand the concept in very simpler terms, it means a system which is used to report and store data.
-The data initially is generated in multiple systems such as some form of RDBMS, Oracle, Mainframes, etc. then it is moved to the data warehouse for long term storage and so that it can be used for analytical purposes.
+If we try to understand the concept in very simpler terms, it means a system that is used to report and store data.
+The data initially is generated in multiple systems such as some form of RDBMS, Oracle, Mainframes, etc., then it is moved to the data warehouse for long-term storage and so that it can be used for analytical purposes.
 This storage is structured such that users from many divisions or departments of a single organization can access and analyze the data as per their own needs and requirements.
 These are analytical tools which are solely built to provide support in the decision-making process and a system for reporting to users for many departments.
-They are also archival data, consisting of historical usage data of the organization which is specifically not maintained in operational systems.
+They are also archival data, consisting of historical usage data of the organization, which is specifically not maintained in operational systems.
 In essence, they are used to create a single version of truth for the entire organization.

 How does it make working so easy?

 It maintains the copy of information and data from source transaction systems.
 It also:

 - Integrates data from multiple sources and puts it into one database or a model; therefore, a single query engine

 can be used to put data in ODS (operational data store).

 - Helps in mitigation of database isolation level lock problem, which was generally caused due by large, long-running, analytical queries.

 - Data history is maintained even if the source transactional systems are not maintaining it.